-At GCSE and A-Level pupils study AQA product design.
+At GCSE and A-Level pupils study Edexcel product design.

 In Y10 pupils undertake a series of small projects, from packaging and use of photoshop through focussed manufacturing using hand and computer controlled tools, to concept designing and prototyping using processes such as 3D printing.

 Y11 is dedicated to the coursework, titles for which are dictated by the exam board.
 Pupils are offered a range such as designing wildlife feeders, mp3 docking stations and fashion jewellery.
 Theories such as ergonomic design and mass production systems and techniques are studied.